Welcome to Fastmail! On this page, we'll walk you through the basics of using Fastmail. We're excited to help you get

 If you have accounts still on other providers, but you'd like to use Fastmail as a central location to read and reply to all your mail (both Fastmail and other), you can fetch mail from your other email account into your Fastmail mailbox.
 You can also continue to send mail from your external addresses, too!

 Even if you don't have your own custom domain, you can still make use of our subdomain and plus addressing to have additional mail addresses for your use.
 Addresses in this format can be automatically filed into a folder.

 Useful for creating an address when signing up to a new website and you want to send all mail from that company to its own folder.
 Or, if that address is compromised, use the individual address as a target to file as spam or even move to trash.

-This guide only touches on the main parts of your Fastmail account.
+This guide touches on the basics of using your Fastmail account.
 For more information, we recommend exploring the rest of our Help Center.